 They end up scrolling through screen after screen of information, totally losing sight of the main points of conversation and getting more angry and frustrated in the process.

 When we are upset text messages might seem like a good way to communicate.
-After all, we don’t want to talk to the person face to face or over the phone.
-Taking our emotional state into account, why send a text in the first place?
+After all, we don’t feel like talking to the person face to face or over the phone.
+Taking our emotional state into account, why send a text at all?

 Wouldn’t it make more sense to think clearly before we make contact of any kind?